 If it were, I wouldn’t be surprised, but for me, it couldn’t have had any other name.
 The last letter I transcribed on this blog, dated Oct.
 5, 1943, began with these words: “I am still well, happy and safe and I hope you all are the same.”

-From this 45th letter on (NOTE: now 46th letter), nearly ever letter he writes will begin with those words.
+From this 45th letter on, nearly ever letter he writes will begin with those words.
 I am well, happy and safe.
 He has landed in Italy.
 He is in the infantry.
 He is now in combat as a radio operator for an anti-tank company.
 He is well, happy and safe.

 He’s been working up to this with variations on the same theme.

 “I’m feeling fine and fit and I hope you all are the same,” he wrote at the open to his Aug.
 22, 1943, letter.